B4PT0R/modict/README.md

 - **📚 Dict-like**: Native dictionary inheritance with full compatibility - modicts ARE dicts!
 - **🏗️ Dataclass-like**: Type annotations and structured field definitions
-- **🛡️ Pydantic-like**: Runtime validation, type coercion, and computed properties
+- **🛡️ Pydantic-like**: Runtime validation, type coercion, custom validators, and computed properties
 - **🔧 Developer-friendly**: Intuitive API that "just works" for common patterns
+- **100% standard library** - No external dependencies, all is coded from scratch including the typechecker and coercion engine

 ### Why modict?